-- 5.5.1 Pressure charging may only be affected by the use of a sole single stage, single sided compressor with a single inlet linked to a sole single stage exhaust turbine by a shaft assembly.
+5.5.1 Pressure charging may only be affected by the use of a sole single stage, single sided compressor with a single inlet linked to a sole single stage exhaust turbine by a shaft assembly.
 The compressor blades must be attached to a common hub surface and all air entering the combustion chamber must pass through the single exducer of these blades.
 The shaft must be designed so as to ensure that the shaft assembly, the compressor and the turbine always rotate about a common axis and at the same angular velocity.
 The energy of the rotating parts of the turbocharger may not be transferrable to any other component.
+The exhaust turbine is the sole means permitted for extracting kinetic energy from the exhaust and is the only means permitted for transferring energy into the rotating parts of the turbocharger.

 Only parts approved by the FIA Technical Department may be used.
-Subject for provision of the Article 17.3.5, the approval of the FIA Technical Department is conditional upon the PU manufacturer, intending to use such parts during a Championship season undertaking not to conclude any exclusivity agreement (see definition article 5.1.30) for the supply of such parts with the supplier of these parts.
-The approval request form must be sent by the PU Manufacturer to the FIA before the 1st of November of the preceding year. - 5.5.2 Engine inlet air pressure must be less than 4.8 barA at all times.
-The pressure of the air will be measured by an FIA approved and sealed sensor located in an FIA approved location situated in the engine inlet system. - 5.5.3 The axis of the turbocharger shaft must be parallel to Y=0, inboard of Y=25 and at an angle of 0 + /- 1 degree to X=axis. - 5.5.4 The total mass of the turbocharger (TC) must be no less than 12kg - 5.5.5 Referring to Drawing 4 of Appendix 2, the turbocharger compressor and turbine must satisfy the following dimensional constraints: - a.
-The compressor exducer diameter (A) must lie between 100mm and 110mm - The compressor axial distance from the outside diameter of the inducer blade edge to rear plane of exducer, at its outer diameter (B) must lie between 37.5mm and 42.5mm - c.
-The turbine inducer diameter (C) must lie between 95mm and 105mm - The turbine axial distance from the outside diameter of the exducer blade edge to forward plane of inducer, at its outer diameter (D) must lie between 30mm and 35mm - e.
-The maximum distance between the rear of the compressor exducer and the front of the turbine inducer (E) will be 175mm
+Subject for provision of the Article 18.3.4, the approval of the FIA Technical Department is conditional upon the PU manufacturer, intending to use such parts during a Championship season undertaking not to conclude any exclusivity agreement (see definition article 5.1.30) for the supply of such parts with the supplier of these parts.
+The approval request form must be sent by the PU Manufacturer to the FIA before the 1st of November of the preceding year.

+- 5.5.2 Engine inlet air pressure must be less than 4.8 barA at all times.
+The pressure of the air will be measured by an FIA approved and sealed sensor located in an FIA approved location situated in the engine inlet system. - 5.5.3 The axis of the turbocharger shaft must be parallel to Y=0, inboard of Y=25 and at an angle of 0 + 1 degree to X=axis. - 5.5.4 The total mass of the turbocharger (TC) must be no less than 12kg - 5.5.5 Referring to Drawing 4 of Appendix 2, the turbocharger compressor and turbine must satisfy the following dimensional constraints: - a.
+The compressor exducer diameter (A) must lie between 100mm and 110mm - b.
+The compressor axial distance from the outside diameter of the inducer blade edge to rear plane of exducer, at its outer diameter (B) must lie between 30mm and 35mm - c.
+The turbine inducer diameter (C) must lie between 90mm and 100mm - d.
+The turbine axial distance from the outside diameter of the exducer blade edge to forward plane of inducer, at its outer diameter (D) must lie between 35mm and 40mm - e.
+The maximum distance between the rear of the compressor exducer and the front of the turbine inducer (E) will be 175mm - 5.5.6 The rotational speed of the turbocharger may not exceed 150,000rpm. - 5.5.7 The compressor inlet must extend upstream of any part of any variable geometry device permitted by Article 5.9